taskmedia/ddns-allowlist/examples/k8s/README.md

 # Kubernetes examples

-Here you will find an example how to use (or test) the DDNS whitelist plugin with Traefik in your cluster.
+Here you will find an example how to use (or test) the DDNS allowlist plugin with Traefik in your cluster.

 1. Install the Helm chart of Traefik<br/>
    ```bash